 6 Lithogeochemistry

-6.1 Preservation of the lithogeochemical signature
+6.1 Preservation of the lithogeochemical igneous signature

-The eight analyzed samples from the RMMUB (Table 1) are partly preserved as metagabbro, and metapyroxenite, while serpentinite has shown the highest percentage of alteration minerals.
-The preservation of the lithogeochemical signature in dunites that were serpentinized due to the action of metasomatism is possible because of its refractory nature, allowing the analysis of the primary mineral signature after serpentinization (Deschamps et al. 2010; Saha et al. 2018).
+The eight analyzed samples from the RMMUB (Table 1) are partly preserved as metagabbro, and metapyroxenite, while serpentinite has shown the highest percentage of hydrothermal alteration minerals.
 All samples of serpentinite have high contents of MgO (32.4 to 37.5 %); Cr (1915 to 7799 ppm); Ni (> 2000 ppm), and lower values of Al2O3 (2.26 to 3.78%).
 It suggests a refractory nature of the mantle.
 In addition, the peridotites from mantle wedges are generally highly refractory and serpentinites deriving from these rocks preserve the depleted REE signature of their protoliths (Deschamps et al. 2010; Saha et al. 2018).
 Therefore, it is possible that its refractory nature allowed the analysis of the primary mineral signature after serpentinization.

 Table 1: Chemical analysis of the RMMUB.
 Serpentinite (Serp.)
 Pyroxenite (Px).